 The use of the fine end of a porcupine quill is recommended both for varnishing and clearing the eye.

-II.
 Upright Reverse-Winged Duns

 1. Attach Tying-Silk